By Richard / DSC, $500 - $1000, Review, Dedicated Source Components / April 4, 2021

 The Singxer SU-6 usb audio interface is a unique animal, it’s build quality is not as refined as the Matrix X-SPDIF 2, but it remains of great quality with more display options, showing when the usb audio interface is playing audio and even when it is playing DSD.

 I was pleasantly surprised upon my first listen of the Singxer SU-6 usb audio interface.
-Comparing the Singxer SU-6 usb audio interface to the Matrix X-SPDIF 2 was an enlightening experience.
+Comparing the Singxer SU-6 usb audio interface to the Matrix X-SPDIF 2 was an awesome experience.
 The Singxer SU-6 usb audio interface was noticeably more transparent and neutral.

-The Singxer SU-6 usb audio interface provided a more cleaner, quality bass that extended deeper than the former, which could be considered an added nuance considering it’s more neutral nature.
+The Singxer SU-6 usb audio interface provided a more cleaner, quality bass that extended deeper than the former, which could be considered an added nuance considering its more neutral nature.

-Plugging in the Singxer SU-6 usb audio interface for the first time is like plugging in a whole different DAC altogether.
-I got this impression with the Matrix X-SPDIF 2 the first time as well, but it was to a bit of a higher degree with the Singxer SU-6 usb audio interface.
+Plugging in the Singxer SU-6 usb audio interface for the first time is like plugging in a whole different DAC altogether, and I got this impression with the Matrix X-SPDIF 2 as well.

-The difference is between the warmth of the Matrix X-SPDIF 2 and the transparency of the Singxer SU-6 usb audio interface.
-The Matrix X-SPDIF offers a transparent sound, but the Singxer SU-6 offers an even cleaner, more dynamic sound.
-In the end, I think if anyone wants to experience a warmer sound signature that can go reach higher volumes without fatiguing, the Matrix X-SPDIF 2 would be the way to go.
+The difference is between the slight warmth of the Matrix X-SPDIF 2, and a bit more transparency and openness in the Singxer SU-6.
+The Matrix X-SPDIF 2 has a slight bloom and unique energy to the notes, whereas the Singxer SU-6 offers a cleaner and more spacious sound for the musical details to captivate.
+In the end, I think if anyone wants to experience a slightly warmer sound signature that is more romantic in the sense that, the notes are slightly more extended with a certain softness to them, the Matrix X-SPDIF 2 is an excellent option.

 I would highly recommend the Singxer SU-6 or Matrix X-SPDIF 2 to anyone looking to upgrade their audio chain.
 They are both worth the price because it offers a clean USB signal to DAC’s that aren’t technologically advanced with USB technology.

-As an audiophile myself, I think the worth of devices like the Singxer SU-6 and Matrix X-SPDIF 2 especially becomes apparent when considering just how many DACs exist, and how often we will be experimenting and upgrading our gear.
+I think the worth of devices like the Singxer SU-6 and Matrix X-SPDIF 2 especially becomes apparent when considering just how many DACs exist, and how often we will be experimenting and upgrading our gear.
 The Singxer SU-6 and Matrix X-SPDIF 2 would take each DAC and play it to its fullest potential, which is the real value behind usb audio interfaces.

 Product Links: